hestiacp/hestiacp/docs/docs/user-guide/web-domains.md

 1. Click the **<i class="fas fa-fw fa-plus-circle"></i> Add Web Domain** button.
 2. Enter the domain name in the **Domain** field.
-   - If you wish to manage this domain’s DNS in Hestia, check the box labeled **Create DNS zone**
+   - If you wish to manage this domain’s DNS in DevIT, check the box labeled **Create DNS zone**
    - If you wish to enable mail for this domain, check the box labeled **Enable mail for this domain**.
 3. Click the **<i class="fas fa-fw fa-save"></i> Save** button in the top right.